-At this time of the year, grocery stores and farmer's markets are brimming with colorful fruits and vegetables.
+As we head into summer, grocery stores and farmer's markets will be brimming with colorful fruits and vegetables.
 But while fruits and vegetables are an extremely important part of a heart-healthy diet, if you’re not careful you could end up with more chemicals, and far less nutrition, than you were banking on.

 Why Many Fruits and Vegetables Lack Nutrition

 These days, many of us live in a nutritional depression.
 The modern day diets are filled with overly processed foods.
 Plus, we’re consuming nutrient-poor fruits and vegetables due to the depletion of minerals in our soil.
 Commercial farming practices, which include replenishing the soil with synthetic fertilizers, have drained the soil of essential elements.
 The result is fruit and vegetable crops that are significantly less nutritious than they used to be.

 In recent years, studies have begun to show that organic produce—which doesn’t use these methods—contains significantly higher concentrations of antioxidants, flavonoids, vitamins, and minerals.
 Organic produce is truly worth the extra money when it comes to your health.